jkw-blackpique/PRSA-1060-Dataset/README.md

 Our e-mail address: <jkw-blackpique@outlook.com>

-## Statement:
+## Statement

 Our PRSA-1060 dataset is prohibited for any commercial using.
-If you use PRSA-1060 dataset in your research, you should to refer to our work as the following BibTeX entry.
+If you use PRSA-1060 dataset in your research, you should refer to our work as the following BibTeX entry.

 ```
 @misc{PRSA-1060,